teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 - If the expression is creative and original, then it's protected against "substantially similar" copies.
 - If the expression is not so creative and original, then copyright affords only a "thin" protection.
 This "thin" copyright prevents *identical* copying, but allows clones that make even a few minor changes.

 Copyright protects "expression", not "ideas."
 So before a judge looks for "substantial similarity", she will try to "filter out" the unprotectable "ideas" and then sort the game's expressive elements into "original" and "thin" copyright categories.
-Finally, she will compare the original expressive elements in the games, and guess whether an ordinary video gamer would consider them "substantially similar."
+Finally, she will compare the original expressive elements in the games, and guess whether an ordinary video gamer would consider these elements substantially similar in both games.
 As you might expect, this analysis is more art than science.
-And since it's not an exact science, I feel OK about glossing over many of the legal details and focusing on the art and gameplay of the games involved in the following lawsuits.
+And since it's not an exact science, I feel OK about glossing over many of the legal details and focusing on the art and gameplay of the games in the following lawsuits.

 <hr class="tall">

 # Identical Twins: Always Infringement

 A clone that's basically identical to the original game is always going to be copyright infringement.
 In these cases, we don't need to worry about whether game elements get "thin" protection or robust protection.

 ## Crazy Kong: Crazy Infringement (1982)